fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

     preferenceMap: {
         // the key must match the name of the pref in the primary schema "minEditor.autoPilot": {
-            // this key is the path into the panel's model where this preference is stored "model.autoPilot": "default"
+            // this key, "model.autoPilot", is the path into the panel's model
+            // where this preference is stored
+            "model.autoPilot": "default"
         }
     },